2025 Arts & media funding cuts

 “It’s never been more dire than it is now.

 The facts bear repeating.
 Some have forgotten and many never knew them.
 The National Endowment for the Arts was formed in 1965 to help nurture the arts as they have been supported in countries older and more culturally invested than ours.
 Lyndon Johnson signed into law the act that created the NEA and the National Endowment for the Humanities, saying, “We in America have not always been kind to the artists and the scholars who are the creators and the keepers of our vision.
-That vision encompasses our shared history and the record of how we - all of us - came to be Americans.
+That vision encompasses our shared history and the record of how all of us came to live as Americans.

 Painting by Thomas Hart Benton